Canadian soccer league system: Professional

 The Northern Super League (NSL) is the top-tier of women's soccer in Canada.
 It began play in 2025, becoming the first professional women's soccer league in Canada.
 In 2022, former national team player Diana Matheson and then-current national team captain Christine Sinclair first announced the league provisionally named Project 8.
 The NSL consisted of six teams during its inaugural season.

 The CSA formerly had an affiliation with the U.S.-based National Women's Soccer League where some Canada women's national soccer team players would be assigned to an NWSL club.
 This affiliation ended in 2021 although many Canadians continue to play in the American league.

 Pro-am

-Various women's leagues operate throughout Canada and the United States at a lower level than NWSL in a pro-am setup.
+Various women's leagues operate throughout Canada and the United States at a lower level than NSL in a pro-am setup.
 As with the men's system, there is often no formal relationship (or results-based promotion/relegation) between leagues.
-There are four Canadian leagues (CSA Division 3): League1 Ontario, Ligue1 Québec, League1 Alberta and League1 British Columbia, which have a total over 40 clubs.
-Like the men's divisions of these leagues, League1 Canada was formed as an umbrella organization for the three leagues.
-Since in 2022, League1 Canada has organized the Women's Inter-Provincial Championship, an annual competition between the four provincial league champions.
+There are five Canadian leagues: Ontario Premier League, LS Pro (Quebec), Prairies Premier League, Alberta Premier League and British Columbia Premier League, which have a total over 40 clubs.
+Like the men's divisions of these leagues, Premier Soccer Leagues Canada was formed as an umbrella organization for the three leagues.
+Since in 2022, PSL Canada has organized the Women's Inter-Provincial Championship, an annual competition between the provincial league champions.
 Until 2024, some Canadian clubs competed in United Women's Soccer.